 - Work Area Options

-- Full Area - default (recommended)
+- Full Area - default (recommended, especially on tablet displays)

 - Monitor Calibration- only available on tablet displays